While Prince Philip held a number of honorary military titles during his lifetime, he also had a distinguished active service career.

 According to Tim Heald, his time in charge of the frigate was a "mixture of naval routine and ceremonial visits".

 Philip ended his active naval career in July 1951 with the King's health declining.

 Queen Elizabeth II took the throne the following February, with Prince Philip being promoted to the rank of commander in the Royal Navy in June 1952.

 Then in 1953, he was given honorary five-star appointments in all three services, being made an Admiral of the Fleet, British Army Field Marshal and Royal Air Force Marshal.

 In 2011, he was made Lord High Admiral, the office of titular head of the Navy, succeeding the Queen in the role.

-Writing to biographer Tim Heald in 1990, the Duke of Edinburgh admitted: "There has never been an 'if only', except perhaps that I regret not having been able to continue a career in the Navy."
+Writing to biographer Tim Heald in 1990, Prince Philip admitted: "There has never been an 'if only', except perhaps that I regret not having been able to continue a career in the Navy."

 Lord Lewin, who went on to be First Sea Lord and Chief of the Defence Staff, went one step further in the 'if only' hypothesising.